Gharib110/Matrix-Server/README.md

 you can communicate to IRC servers, Linkedin, Mattermost servers, Emails, Android SMS, Imessage IOS, Line, Wechat, Tencent QQ and more !
 My focus is based on what IRANIAN use daily ! <br/>
 YOU USE THOSE MESSENGERS ON YOUR SERVER SO IT IS JUST PRIVATE TO YOU AND E2EE

+## Clients
+You can use element client on IOS, Android, MacOS, Windows and Linus Distros

+## Commands
+The commands you should run to setup the server properly